MrJellyB/StarUMLTypescript/README.md

 * _UMLParameter_'s type property to type of parameter.
 * _UMLParameter_ with `direction` = `return` to return type of method.
 When no return parameter, `void` is used.
 * _UMLParameter_ with `isReadOnly` = `true` to `sealed` modifier of parameter.
-* Documentation property to TypescriptDoc comment.
+* Documentation property to JSDoc comment.

 ### UMLInterface

 * converted to _Typescript Interface_.  (as a separate `.ts` file)
 * `visibility` property to one of modifiers `public`, `protected`, `private` and none.
-* Documentation property to TypescriptDoc comment.
+* Documentation property to JSDoc comment.

 ### UMLEnumeration